Raised to be Kind

 After his retirement, Clifton began to suffer from a progressive form of dementia.
-Vicky Paul, a certified nursing assistant, helped Beryl to better understand and cope with her husband’s condition.
+Vicky Paul helped Beryl to better understand and cope with her husband’s condition.
 Clifton Montgomery eventually moved in to the Perley and Rideau Veterans’ Health Centre, where he passed away in 2016.

 “Beryl was impressed with the quality of care he received there,” says Sybil Brown.
 “So I’m not surprised to learn that she would leave a substantial gift to the Rideau and Rideau Foundation.
 She also left significant gifts to a couple of other charities in her will.”

 This final act of kindness speaks to the true nature of Beryl Montgomery.